prathmeshrmadhu/prathmesh.github.io/_talks/prs1_dl4sr.md

 location: "Erlangen, Germany"
 ---

-This talk was presented at the Pattern Recognition Symposium in February, 2019 at FAU, Erlangen-Nuernberg.
+This talk was presented at the Pattern Recognition Symposium in March, 2019 at FAU, Erlangen-Nuernberg.
 This talk had two parts:
 a) Brief description about my Masters' thesis
 b) Plans and Introduction to my PhD topic and data.